 Although the number of truck accidents in the United States is decreasing, crashes involving commercial vehicles are still a significant cause of death and serious injuries.
 The Federal Motor Carrier Safety Administration’s annual report for 2014 showed that there were 3,978 fatal crashes involving large trucks and buses and another 83,000 crashes in which someone was injured.
+Rear-end accidents can be especially devastating.

 How can a personal injury attorney help?